mathgladiator/adama-lang/docs/docs/reference-document-variables.md

 * _type_ is the type of the data; see [types for more details](#types).
 * _expression_ when provided will be computed at the [construction](/docs/reference-constructor) of the document.

-The privacy policy of this documentis limited and lacks data that people want to and should see.
+The privacy policy of this document is limited and lacks data that people want to and should see.
 This is unfortunate, but can be corrected by changing the document to.
 ```adama
 public string output = "Hello World"
 private double balance = 13.42;